dotnet/docs/docs/orleans/host/monitoring/index.md

 #### Consistent ring

-A collection of consistent ring meters that are used to monitor the consistent ring layer.
+The following table represents a collection of consistent ring meters that are used to monitor the Orleans consistent ring layer.

 | Meter name | Type | Description |
 |--|--|--|